Best Airline for Pets in Checked Cargo (2026)

 Standard ranges (most US airlines):

-Practical implication: summer pet relocation to hot destinations (Phoenix, Las Vegas, Miami, Houston, Doha, Dubai in summer) is often impossible due to embargo violation.
-The standard workaround is routing through cooler hubs (Anchorage, Reykjavik, Calgary) or postponing to fall/winter.
+Practical implication: summer pet relocation to hot destinations (Phoenix, Las Vegas, Miami, Houston, Doha, Dubai between June and September) is often impossible due to embargo violation.
+The standard workaround is routing through cooler hubs or postponing to the cooler months.

 Verify the day before flight: temperature embargoes are forecast-based, and last-minute weather changes can cause same-day pet refusal at the airport.
 Booking around predicted weather and having a flexible reschedule plan is essential.